There’s a lot of controversy now about Huawei

 They’re a tech manufacturer with direct connections to the Chinese government, and they make networking infrastructure for telecommunications companies worldwide, plus networking devices, and mobile devices such as smartphones.
 Because of allegations that their products have backdoors for Chinese espionage, non-Chinese companies are now less likely to want to use Huawei as a vendor.
 Google is also making it a lot more difficult for Huawei to make Android phones.
 As per the BBC:

-The move comes after the Trump administration added Huawei to a list of companies that American firms cannot trade with unless they have a licence.
+The move comes after the Trump administration added Huawei to a list of companies that American firms cannot trade with unless they have a license.

 Google said it was ‘complying with the order and reviewing the implications.’

 Huawei said it would continue to provide security updates and after-sales services to all existing Huawei and Honor smartphone and tablet products, covering those that have been sold or are still in stock globally.

 ‘We will continue to build a safe and sustainable software ecosystem, in order to provide the best experience for all users globally,’ it added.”